 After completing advanced degrees at MIT and Harvard in mechanical engineering and biophysics, he turned his attention to improving prostheses for all lower limb amputees.

-Many of the technologies described on our Bionic Leg / Foot page are the result of Hugh’s efforts.
-He is also the first one to instill in us the belief that we can eliminate all forms of disability if we put our minds to it.
+Many of the technologies described on our Bionic Leg / Foot page are the result of Hugh’s efforts, including those at the core of Ottobock’s Empower Ankle and Ossur’s Rheo Bionic Knee.
+He is also the first person to inspire the belief that we can eliminate all forms of disability if we put our minds to it.

 Joel Gibbard is the co-founder and CEO of Open Bionics.